-Blog / Uncategorized
+Blog / Announcements

 Last week, phos brought together a group of eighteen senior executives from across the payments industry and the professional services businesses that support them, to discuss the issues around our transition to a cashless society.

 The last few months have seen an acceleration of the move to contactless and digital payments and away from cash as a means of payment, driven by both consumers’ and businesses’ concerns around health and safety in a post-COVID-19 society.
 Our CEO Brad Hyett set the scene for the meeting attendees – Accenture predicts that cash usage will decline by roughly 38 per cent in 2020 when compared to the previous year (the average annual decline in the UK from 2015 to 2019 was six per cent).
 Data from UK Finance’s UK Payments Market report for last year showed that this trend was very firmly in place before the pandemic – almost one in seven adults in the UK used cash just once a month or less frequently.
 The pandemic has merely accelerated a trend that was already gaining traction.

 Deon van Biljon of Stanchion Payment Solutions discussed the impact that this has had not just on consumers, but on the banks that their business works with.
 He said that large banks that would usually take 12 to 18 months to implement new technology or processes were now doing this in two to three months to meet consumer demand.
 DIGISEQ’s Terrie Smith noted that a lot of the moves to contactless, and specifically to wearables as a means of contactless payment, were being driven from the ground up by the consumer, and that banks were moving quickly to keep pace with this demand.